 This course is a continuation of ACC 211 with an emphasis on partnerships and corporations, estates and trusts.
 A study of Social Security taxes and Federal Estate tax complement the subject matter covered.
-Prerequisite: ACC 211.
-2 lecture and 1 laboratory hours per week.
+Prerequisite: ACC 211

 ACC 290 - Co-op Education Experience in Accounting